 About

-Indyana Schneider is an Australian mezzo soprano currently living between the UK and Germany.
+Indyana Schneider is an Australian mezzo soprano.
 She first fell in love with opera on the stage of the Sydney Opera House in the children’s chorus of La Bohéme and Werther.
 At 17 years old, she won the Opera Aria prize at the Sydney Eisteddfod and was a finalist in the Dame Joan Sutherland Memorial Vocal Scholarship.
-Indyana then returned to the Sydney Opera House stage as a soloist at 18 years old after topping the Higher School Certificate in extension music (musicology, performance, and composition), where she performed in the esteemed ‘ENCORE’ concert.
+Indyana then returned to the Sydney Opera House stage as a soloist at 18 years old after topping the Higher School Certificate (Australian Final School Exams) in extension music (musicology, performance, and composition), where she performed in the esteemed ‘ENCORE’ concert.

 Indyana followed her love of opera to the UK and completed a Bachelor of Music at Magdalen College, Oxford University.
 Her studies centered around singing, as well as musicology, analysis, and psychological perspectives on performance.
 Her undergraduate thesis focused on new spaces for opera in the 21st century, examining barriers to access and the economic models of UK-based opera companies.